Petac/Machine-Learning/READ_ME.md

 ## Prediction Assignment writeup gh-pages hosting on github

 author: Petac

-html on gh-pages
+Trying to get html on gh-pages